‘Fairy Tail: Dragon Cry’ Movie Plot Easter Egg Will Preview Manga’s Ending?

 — Natsu Dragneel (@NotDragneel) March 8, 2017

 Although there has been no official confirmation yet, fans can expect an Easter egg regarding the ending of the manga series during Fairy Tail: Dragon Cry.
 The movie may be based on the manga, but it has an entirely new movie-only story line.
 Fortunately, the original manga illustrator and creator, Hiro Mashima, is closely associated with the feature film’s production process.
 Mashima is believed to have hand-drawn close to 200 pages of the storyboard for Fairy Tail: Dragon Cry.
 Moreover, it is believed he has also crafted several key visuals, including the one which shows a partial but dramatic transformation of Fairy Tail‘s protagonist, Natsu Dragneel, into a dragon.
 Incidentally, the image in which Natsu is seen with the left side of his body transformed into a dragon has been used for the main poster of the Dragon Cry movie.
-The tagline beneath the dramatic poster reads, “That power… is it hope or destruction…?”
+The tagline beneath the dramatic poster reads “That power… is it hope or destruction…?”

 Fairy Tail : Dragon Cry is about to make your SPRING Lit Y’all!!